NaimAyat/UCLA_CS131/Reading2.md

 #### Protoypes
 * A protype is just an objec tthat is copied to make other, similar objects
 * Prototype-based languages have constructs for creating objects from scratch and for making modified copies of existing objects
+#### Inheritance
+* Simple concept: a derived class gets things from the base class.
+Here's where languages differ:
+  * Can a derived class have more than one base class (multiple inheritance)?
+Yes: C++, CLOS, Eiffel.
+No: Java, Smalltalk.
+  * Must a derived class inherit all the methods and fields of the base class, or can it choose?
+All: Java.
+Choose: Sather.
+  * Is there a common root to the inheritance hierarchy - a class from which all other classes inherit?
+Yes: Java, the class `Object`.
+No: C++.